-The DOH and MSA concentrations for Co-60 and U-235 are in good agreement, as all results are below the detection limit.
-However, the concentrations for Cs-137, Pu-238, Pu-239/240, U-234, and U-238 are only in fair agreement.
+The DOH and MSA concentrations for Co-60 are in good agreement, as all results are below the detection limit.
+However, the concentrations for Cs-137 are only in fair agreement.
 DOH and MSA report similar concentrations, most either below or only slightly above the detection limits.
-However, in cases where the isotope is detected, the uncertainty bars do not overlap.
-The results for Cs-137, Pu-239/240 (Pu-238 is similar), and U-238 (U-234 is similar) are shown in Figures 3.1.13, 3.1.14, and 3.1.15, respectively.
-Historically, the agreement is only fair for these isotopes.
+However, in cases where the isotope is clearly detected, DOH often reports concentrations higher than those from the DOE contractor.
+The 2008 - 2010 results for Cs-137 at 100K East Basin are shown in Figure 3.1.13.
+Cesium-137 results at other sites, where the concentrations are much lower than those in Figure 3.1.13, show a similar bias.